mclate/env/README.md

 My small environment stuff.
-Definitely useful for me and might be usefull for someone else.
+Definitely useful for me and might be useful for someone else.

 ## Usage